asthapant/handbook/README2.md

 |  13|  1|  1 |  0 |  1 |
 |  14|  1 | 1  |  1 |  0 |
 |  15|  1 |  1 |  1 |  1|

+## 4- bit asynchronous DOWN counter

+As a simple modification of the UP counter.
+4 bit DOWN counter will count numbers from 15 to 0, downwards.
+The output of the first flip flop will change, when the negative falling edge of clock signal occurs.
+Here every clock pulse at the input will reduce the count of the individual flip flop.
+So the down counter counts from 15, 14, 13...0 i.e.(1111 to 0000).

+The block diagram of 4-bit Asynchronous binary down counter is similar to the block diagram of 4-bit Asynchronous binary up counter.
+But, the only difference is that instead of connecting the normal outputs of one stage flip-flop as clock signal for next stage flip-flop, connect the complemented outputs of one stage flip-flop as clock signal for next stage flip-flop.

 ## BCD Ripple Counter/ Decade Counter